awsdocs/amazon-ec2-user-guide/doc_source/replace-root.md

 **Considerations for using an AMI:**
 + If you use an AMI that has multiple block device mappings, only the root volume of the AMI is used\.
 The other \(non\-root\) volumes are ignored\.
-+ You can only use AMIs for which your account has launch permissions\.
++ You can only use this feature if you have permissions to the AMI and its associated root volume snapshot\.
+You cannot use this feature with AWS Marketplace AMIs\.
 + You can only use an AMI without a product code only if the instance does not have a product code\.
 + You can't specify the encryption status for the replacement root volume\.
 The following table summarizes the possible encryption outcomes\.
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/replace-root.html)